axstin/rbxfpsunlocker/README.md

 2. **How can I see my FPS?**

 Press `Shift+F5` in-game to view your FPS.
-This won't work for Roblox Studio (use a program like Fraps to view FPS there).
+In Roblox Studio, go to View->Stats->Summary.

-3. **I used this unlocker and my framerate is the same or below 60.
+1. **I used this unlocker and my framerate is the same or below 60.
 Why?**

 I say with great emphasis, as this seems to be a common misconception, that Roblox FPS Unlocker is an FPS _unlocker_ and not a _booster_.
 It will not boost Roblox's performance in any way and only removes Roblox's 60 FPS limit.
 To take advantage of RFU, a computer powerful enough to run Roblox at more than 60 FPS is required.